Copyfraud: Original artworks, manuscripts and archives

 Besides online digital libraries, a number of libraries, archives and museums which hold original manuscripts, photos and fine art, have claimed to have copyright over copies they make of those items because they possess the original.
 However, many of those items were created before the 20th century and have become part of the public domain.
 One example that Mazzone gives is that of the American Antiquarian Society, which has a large archive of early American documents.
-Its terms and conditions for obtaining a copy of any of those documents requires agreeing to their license, along with payment.
+Its terms and conditions for obtaining a copy of any of those documents require agreeing to their license, along with payment.

 Another repository, the New York State Historical Association's Fenimore Art Museum in New York, similarly requires that a user of its archive first agree to their terms before visiting or reproducing anything from its collection of nineteenth and early 20th century photographs, most of which have long become part of the public domain.

 Reproductions of public domain works by artists such as Van Gogh are often printed by museums with a false copyright notice.

 According to Mazzone, archives and museums typically assert ownership of copyrights where none exist, and wrongly require users to agree to their license and terms and conditions.
 Former president of the Society of American Archivists, Peter Hirtle, has written that "many repositories would like to maintain a kind of quasi-copyright-like control over the further use of materials in their holding, comparable to the monopoly granted to a copyright owner."
 Mazzone, for one, finds the trend of false claims of copyright by public, taxpayer-supported institutions, especially troubling: "We should be able to expect in return that public domain works be left in the public domain."
 He credits the Library of Congress among the shrinking list of archives that properly states whether a work is copyrighted.

 The Museum of Fine Arts, Boston, for example, includes in its vast collection of artworks many from the nineteenth century.
 Although they have become part of the public domain, the museum claims they own the copyrights to them and therefore requires a visitor to agree to its terms before obtaining a copy of any works, i.e.: "The Images are not simple reproductions of the works depicted and are protected by copyright ...
 The MFA regularly makes images available for reproduction and publication in, for example, research papers and textbooks".